osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 ## Terminology

-* __sensor__ - a device which senses the environment and describes it with a value (an integer value in the context of this project).
+* __sensor__ - a device which senses the environment and describes it with a value (a double value in the context of this project).
 Examples: temperature sensor, humidity sensor.
 * __actuator__ - a device which can influence the environment.
 Examples: a fan, a window opener/closer, door opener/closer, heater.